-Constipation is different for everyone, but it is usually defined as having three or fewer bowel movements in one week.
-You may also be constipated if you have hard, dry stool or if it is painful to go to the bathroom.
-It occurs when the large intestine slows down too much and the stool takes too long to eliminate.
-The large intestine will pull too much water out of the stool, making it difficult to pass.
+Constipation is different for everyone, but it's usually defined as having three or fewer bowel movements in one week.
+You may also be constipated if you have hard, dry stool or if it's painful to go to the bathroom.

 Video of the Day